Why Study Abroad at Kenyon?

 The Center for Global Engagement (CGE) guides all academically qualified students through the entire process: selecting a program, preparing to go abroad, and re-entering campus life afterward.

-Safety & Preparedness (The Essentials)
+Safety and Preparedness (The Essentials)

 • Enroll in STEP: U.S. citizens should enroll their trip in the State Department’s free Smart Traveler Enrollment Program (STEP) to receive embassy alerts and make it easier to be reached in an emergency.
 Parents can sign up for alerts for the host country, too.
-STEP Program

 • Insurance: Many U.S. plans have limited coverage abroad and typically do not cover medical evacuation.
 Consider travel medical and evacuation insurance (often required by programs).
-Medicine and Health

-Passports & Visas
+Passports and Visas

 • Some programs/countries require visas or residence permits; your student’s program will provide instructions.
 Always follow the host country’s rules while abroad.
 Research your destination.

-Communication & Privacy (FERPA)
+Communication and Privacy (FERPA)

 • In U.S. higher education, students control their education records once they’re 18 or enrolled in college.
 Schools and study-abroad offices cannot discuss details with parents unless the student gives written consent (FERPA release) or a specific legal exception applies.
 Encourage your student to complete any relevant release forms.
 Learn more about protecting student privacy.

-How Families Can Support
+How Families Can Support Students

-• Encourage Independence: Let your student manage deadlines, communication, and problem-solving directly with CGE and their program.
+• Encourage Independence: Let your student manage deadlines, communication and problem-solving directly with CGE and their program.

 • Stay Informed: Review Kenyon’s OCS policies and financial considerations and your student’s program materials together.